MonashMath/SCI1022/Unix-CLI.md

 /home/amar0078/txt_files
 ```

-The usage of `cd -` is particularly useful when you have to alternate work betweeen two directories, and you want to avoid typing the paths of these back and forth.
+The usage of `cd -` is particularly useful when you have to alternate work between two directories, and you want to avoid typing the paths of these back and forth.

 ----
 > *__Exercise 24:__*